tgg/tlscli/README.txt

 For more information on the TelecomLogService, see: http://www.omg.org/spec/TLOG/

-The project is managed on Launchpad: https://launchpad.net/tlscli
+The project is hosted on Launchpad: https://launchpad.net/tlscli

 Example